KAMS35/AzureBlobStorage/README.md

 # A tutorial for Azure Blob Storage

+Prompt 1 will contain the following elements:
-* Creating an Azure Blob Storage account (non-classic version)
+* Creating an Azure Blob Storage account
 * Creating a container in that storage account
 * Seeing what containers exist within the storage account
 * Uploading data to that container